 Our Mission

 Cardiovascular disease is an important cause of morbidity and mortality in the U.S. and worldwide.
-Nearly all cardiovascular diseases are associated with cardiac autonomic nervous system dysfunction, which can initiate and cause further exacerbation of heart disease.
+Nearly all cardiovascular diseases are associated with cardiac autonomic nervous system dysfunction, which can initiate and cause further exacerbation of heart disease and abnormal heart rhythms.
 Many successful therapies for arrhythmias and heart failure have, in fact, targeted the cardiac autonomic nervous system.
+Significant changes occur in this nervous system with aging as well as with menopause that further predispose to heart rhythm disorders and heart failure.
+Our laboratory’s mission is to better understand the mechanisms behind these changes so that we can develop more personalized therapies for men and women.

 Pictured: Immunofluorescence and confocal microscopy reveals respiratory neurons in green and cardiac neurons in red.